longturn/freeciv21/docs/install/windows-install.rst

     :alt: GNU License Acceptenace Panel

 By default, the installer only installs the client, server and modpack installer.
 If you want other utilities, you will need to pick them from the list.
-Click :strong:`Next` to continue...
+Click :guilabel:`Next` to continue...

 .. image:: ../_static/nsis-installer/03-Components.png
     :align: center